All Episodes

 Bush, you coward, don't run out on us now.

-Then they praise the election of Democrats.
+And they praise the election of Democrats.

 McGovern will present his recommendations before the Congressional Progressive Caucus, which means the socialists and others.

-The best way to reduce this insurgency, Mover McGovern said, is to get the American forces out of there.
+The best way to reduce this insurgency, McGovern said, is to get the American forces out of there.

 That's what's driving this insurgency is us.

-We've created more well uh the terrorists love chaos and insurgencies.
+Well, terrorists love chaos and insurgencies.

 And they're telling us today he don't want us to leave.

-The current threat of terrorism developed because we went into Iraq not before.
+The current threat of terrorism developed because we went into Iraq, not before.

-That's what he 9-11 didn't happen, as far as George McGovern is concerned, nor did the 93 World Trade Center.
+That's what he, 9-11 didn't happen, as far as George McGovern is concerned.

-No terrorist attack before 9-11 on U.S. uh.
+No terrorist attack before 9-11 on U.S. soil or U.S. territory abroad happened.

 We caused it all.